-Thank you for your interest in Binghamton University's accelerated degree programs.
+Thank you for your interest in Binghamton University's accelerated/4+1 degree programs.
 We look forward to receiving your application.

-Use these application instructions if you are a current Binghamton University undergraduate student applying to an accelerated degree program.
+Use these application instructions if you are a current Binghamton University undergraduate student applying to an accelerated/4+1 degree program.
 These programs are often called "3+2 programs."

 Declare your intent to apply.

-During your sophomore or junior year, you will declare your intent to apply to an accelerated degree program.
+During your sophomore or junior year, you will declare your intent to apply to an accelerated/4+1 degree program.

 Submit the online application and all required application materials, including any required letters of recommendation.

 During your senior year (88+ undergraduate credits), you will formally apply to the Graduate School.
-We recommend you begin the application process at least 1 month before your program's application deadline.
-Check with your department to find out if there are any special deadlines for accelerated degree program applicants.
+We recommend you begin the application process at least one month before your program's application deadline.
+Check with your department to find out if there are any special deadlines for accelerated/4+1 degree program applicants.

-Complete the accelerated degree program application on BU Brain.
+Access BU Brain via the myBinghamton Portal and complete the accelerated/4+1 degree program application.
 Choose the "Accelerated Graduate Degree Application for Admission," which is located in the "Home" tab.
 Answer the presented questions, then submit the application.

 Required Application Materials

-Check with your department to find out if there are any special requirements for accelerated degree program applicants.
+Check with your department to find out if there are any special requirements for accelerated/4+1 degree program applicants.

-Then, submit all required application materials to the Graduate School at email@example.com.
+Then, submit all required application materials to the Office of Graduate Admissions at firstname.lastname@example.org.

-- Use "Accelerated Degree Program Application - [Student's Name]" in the subject line.
+- Use "Accelerated/4+1 Degree Program Application - [Student's Name]" in the subject line.

 - Include your application materials as attachments.
 Preferred file format is PDF.
 Other accepted file formats include .doc, .docx, .rtf, .jpg and .tif.